Sukoon Houseboat, Srinagar

 Sunrise on Dal Lake — one of Kashmir’s most iconic sights. © KashmirTickets.com

 If budget allows, spending a night on a houseboat on Dal Lake is an experience unlike any hotel.
 The lake is famous for its floating gardens (locally called rad), colourful wooden houseboats, and a floating vegetable market that starts at dawn.
 At 1,583 metres, the mornings are crisp even in summer.
+For a quieter alternative, consider the serene Nigeen Lake — smaller than Dal and far less crowded.

 If you prefer a hotel, our curated list of top hotels in Srinagar covers everything from luxury resorts to heritage stays near the lakefront.
+Budget travelers should check our Kashmir hostels guide.

 Afternoon: Mughal Gardens